 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to which the hint applies.

 Examples

-In the following example, the SIMPLIFY_SUBQUERY hint is used to enable query rewriting that involves subqueries.
+The following example shows how to use the SIMPLIFY_SUBQUERY hint to enable query rewriting for subqueries.

--- Assume that the t1 table is created in advance.
+-- Assume that t1 is a pre-created table.

 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);

--- The following example shows how to use the `SIMPLIFY_SUBQUERY` hint to enable the optimizer to simplify or eliminate unnecessary subqueries.
+-- This query example demonstrates the use of the `SIMPLIFY_SUBQUERY` hint to enable the optimizer to simplify or eliminate unnecessary subquery parts.

 SELECT /*+simplify_subquery*/ * FROM t1